As an Amazon Associate we earn from qualifying purchases.

 Taping For Triangle-Shaped Tops

 There may be instances when you feel it’s impossible to hide a bra underneath tricky silhouettes such as triangle tops.
-Using a boob tape is a gamechanger as it can support the breasts without you worrying about straps and nip slips.
+Using boob tape is a gamechanger as it can support the breasts without you worrying about straps and nip slips.

 - Lift your breasts and place small strips horizontally from the bottom of one breast toward the nipple to create an individual cup.
 Imagine wearing a mermaid seashell cup without gore.